DwellerComplex/godot-snake2d/addons/snake_2d/README.md

 The plugin is located in the "addons/snake_2d" folder and works just like a standard plugin for Godot.

 #### New project
-If you are starting from scratch or just want to try out the demo scene you can download the whole repository, unzip it and import it in the Godot project manager.
+If you are starting from scratch or just want to try out the demo scene you can download the project, unzip it and import it in the Godot project manager.

 #### Existing project
 Download the project, unzip it and place the addons folder with its contents inside your Godot projects root directory.